WSpiller/MRPracticals/README.md

 # MRPracticals

 The `MRPracticals` R package provides necessary information for MR course practical sessions.
-It requires R version 3.4 and R Studio for processing vignette files.
+It requires R version 3.5 and R Studio to be installed, as well as Rtools which is available at https://cran.r-project.org/bin/windows/Rtools/ for processing vignette files.

 Information for two separate pratical sessions is currently included, pertaining to: